startbit96/rtgp-fluid-simulation/README.md

 ## Usage

-Run the application with `./rtgp_fluid_simulation` within the build directory.
+Run the application with `./build/rtgp_fluid_simulation` within the repositories directory.
+Note that because of relative paths for loading the shaders, you cannot run the program from within the build directory.

 ### Command Line Arguments